Lemon and Elderflower Cake with a not too sweet frosting

 Remove from the tins when cool enough to handle and leave to go completely cold.

 To make the low sugar frosting – Place the milk and cornflour in a small saucepan and heat gently stirring all the time until the mixture thickens.
 Transfer to a heatproof bowl, cover in greaseproof paper or a plate to prevent a skin forming and leave to go completely cold.

 In a separate bowl whisk the butter until creamy then add the icing sugar in three parts, whisking really well between each addition.
 This is important if you are to have a smooth cream.
-Take then the cold paste and whisk this into the buttercream just one spoonful at a time again whisking really well between each addition.
+Take then the cold paste and whisk this into the buttercream just one small spoonful at a time again whisking really well between each addition.
 Finally whisk in the elderflower cordial and lemon zest.

 Sandwich the cakes together then apply a thin crumbcoat to the sides and top of the cake.
 Chill for an hour then spread over the rest of the frosting and decorate as you wish.